 When time comes to unload your belongings, the best game plan is to find a temporary street parking spot adjacent to or near your residence hall, unload, and then move the car.
 When unloading, please do not leave your belongings unattended, stacked on the sidewalk, or the car unlocked with belongings inside.

 Students on the Orientation and Welcoming Committee (OWC) will be stationed by each residence hall in colorful T-shirts to help direct you to key-pick up.

-A. Consider bringing the following items: alarm clock, backpack, backrest, bicycle and lock (which you should register in the unlikely case of theft with the Department of Public Safety), a broom or small vacuum, a desk and/or floor lamp, a fan, hangers for your closet, an iron and ironing board, laundry supplies (hamper, detergent, softener, dryer sheets, etc.), linens, posters and pictures (please use mounting putty, or else you might be billed for wall damages), UL-approved refrigerator and/or microwave (Brown Student Agencies rents out a “microfridge” combination), an area/small rug, shower caddy and flip flops, and surge protectors (extension cords are not permitted and will be confiscated).
+A. Consider bringing the following items: alarm clock, backpack, backrest, bicycle and lock (which you should register in the unlikely case of theft with the Department of Public Safety), a broom or small vacuum, a desk and/or floor lamp, a fan, hangers for your closet, an iron and ironing board, laundry supplies (hamper, detergent, softener, dryer sheets, etc.), linens, pillow, posters and pictures (please use mounting putty, or else you might be billed for wall damages), UL-approved refrigerator and/or microwave (Brown Student Agencies rents out a “microfridge” combination), an area/small rug, shower caddy and flip flops, and surge protectors (extension cords are not permitted and will be confiscated).

 Brown does not have storage for student belongings outside of the student room.
 Please think about what will work best for you: renting storage locally, contracting with a pack-and-store vendor, or taking your belongings home at year's end.

 Brown is committed to reducing its impact on the environment, both on and off campus.
 Environmentally friendly alternatives for most of the items referenced below and more can be purchased locally.
 We encourage you to choose these or similar products for your room.

 A. Certain items are prohibited in the residence halls due to fire and safety codes.